yewin-mm/spring-boot-sample-crud/README.md

 <a name="getting-started"></a>
 ## 🔥 Getting Started
 This project is built with java, maven, postgresql and use `Project Lombok` as plugin.
-So, please make sure all are installed in you machine.
+So, please make sure all are installed in your machine.

 <a name="before-you-begin"></a>